Jermaine0Forbes/Freelance/wp-content/themes/wp-bootstrap-starter/readme.txt

 == Changelog ==

+= 3.0.15 - May 7, 2018 =
+* Remove the font awesome files
+* Enqueue the fontawesome CDN

+= 3.0.14 - May 2, 2018 =
+* Update woocommerce files

 = 3.0.13 - April 17, 2018 =
 * Update the bootstrap files
 * Fix the layout of the category widget to show the post count properly